5hubh4m/traycer-hs/README.md

 #### Performance

-It can render the example scene (three spheres, one cube, two disk mirrors, one transparent mirrors) with 16x Anti-aliasing and Depth of field turned off at resolution of 1200 x 800 in about 16 seconds.
+It can render the example scene (three spheres, one cube, two disk mirrors, one transparent sphere) with 16x anti-aliasing and depth of field turned off at a resolution of 1200 x 800 in about 16 seconds.

 ### Future

 #### Features

-I was hoping to add at least Area-lights and Soft-shadows.
+I was hoping to add at least area-lights and soft-shadows.
 Adding caustics will involve changing the entire algorithm to perform both backward and forward ray tracing, or more even more difficult, going physically based.
 Still haven't decided.

 #### Performance Improvements

 The ray-tracer hasn't been optimised for performance as it is mostly an excercise in learning Haskell.
 However, I keep coming back to it so I may work on improving performance in the future.
 The avenues may be:

-- Using vectors instead of lists whereever appropriate
+- Using vectors instead of lists wherever appropriate
 - Removing some redundant computation by caching their results
 - Using more advanced ray-world intersection algorithms (Octree/Kd-Tree)